TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 ### Chess Piece Movement

+_**Robotic Arm Manipulator System**_

+The robotic arm manipulator system consists of a multi-jointed mechanical arm mounted above the chessboard, equipped with a claw or gripper to pick up and move chess pieces between positions.
+Controlled by servo or stepper motors, this approach mimics human motion, offering precise vertical and horizontal control for piece manipulation.

+  * _Pros:_

+    * Provides full 3D control and can directly lift pieces instead of sliding them.

+    * Capable of handling a wide range of object shapes and sizes with a properly designed gripper.

+    * Visually engaging and intuitive to observers due to its human-like movement.

+    * Modular and programmable for other potential tasks or demonstrations.

+  * _Cons:_

+    * Mechanically complex with multiple degrees of freedom requiring advanced kinematic control.

+    * Requires precise calibration to avoid collisions with other pieces or the board.

+    * Considerably slower than planar motion systems.

+    * Bulky structure obstructs the player's view.

+    * Increased cost and mechanical wear due to multiple servos or stepper motors.

+    * Noise and vibration from multiple moving joints can degrade precision.

+    * Requires a robust frame or enclosure to maintain stability and alignment.

+_**Individual Micro-Robot System**_

+This system places a small, self-contained micro-robot beneath each chess piece.
+Each robot can move independently under the board, guided by sensors or wireless communication, to reposition its corresponding piece as commanded.
+This concept is similar to systems used in high-end commercial robotic chessboards (such as the Chessnut Move[1]).

+  * _Pros:_

+    * Allows completely independent movement of each chess piece.

+    * Eliminates the need for moving gantries, belts, or overhead mechanisms.

+    * Offers smooth and realistic piece motion directly from below the board.

+  * _Cons:_

+    * Extremely expensive and complex to implement, requiring many individual actuators.

+    * Difficult to synchronize multiple robots for coordinated movement.

+    * Maintenance is cumbersome: each unit must be powered, calibrated, and serviced individually.

+    * Requires precise alignment with chessboard grid and consistent magnetic coupling.

+    * Limited battery life and power management challenges under a closed board.

+    * Communication interference or loss can result in desynchronized or failed moves.

 _**CoreXY Motion System**_

 The CoreXY motion system uses two stepper motors connected through a pair of pulley and belt assemblies to enable precise, planar motion along the X and Y axes.
 A magnet is mounted to the movable head, allowing the system to position and actuate magnetic pieces from below the chessboard.
 This design provides a compact, fast, and mechanically efficient method for two-dimensional positioning, without requiring independent motorized axes.